 We can all get a little overly excited when we know we are ready to become entrepreneurs.
 It’s easy to rush in and just start a business without, first, planning properly.

-After I rebounded from my first few failed business ideas, I went back to square one and realized that it wasn’t necessarily the ideas that were bad.
+After I rebounded from my first few failed business ideas, I went back to square one and realized it wasn’t necessarily the ideas that were bad.
 Instead the culprit was my lack of proper planning.
 I essentially failed before I had even begun.

 Valuable Startup Lessons